dylan-lang/opendylan/documentation/hacker-guide/source/topics/making-a-release.rst

    Edit the release created previously and upload the binaries.
 After the last binary has been uploaded, uncheck the "This is a pre-release" checkbox and save/publish the release.

 #.
+Test the tarballs

+   At least install and build hello-world to make sure they're not obviously broken.
+Ideally, get someone who didn't build the release to do it.

+#.
 Upload binaries to opendylan.org